ismisebrendan/GReX_Birr/README.md

 [Labelled_GReX.png](https://github.com/ismisebrendan/GReX_setup/blob/main/Images/Labelled_GReX.png) is a labelled picture of the GReX box containing the electronics.

+[Water_test.md](https://github.com/ismisebrendan/GReX_setup/blob/main/Water_test.md) shows the results of testing the watertightness of the GReX antenna.

 Thank you to David McKenna and Joe McCauley for helping me with this and debugging the many many errors that I ran into.